First Look At July 2023 Mortgage Data

 - All whole numbers are rounded to the nearest thousand, except foreclosure starts, which are rounded to the nearest hundred.

-The company will provide a more in-depth review of this data in its monthly Mortgage Monitor report, which includes an analysis of data supplemented by detailed charts and graphs that reflect trend and point-in-time observations.
-The Mortgage Monitor report will be available online at https://www.blackknightinc.com/data-reports/ by Wednesday, Sept.
-8, 2021.
+The company will provide a more in-depth review of this data and much more in its monthly Mortgage Monitor report, which includes an analysis of multiple data sources supplemented by detailed charts and graphs that reflect trend and point-in-time observations on the real estate and housing finance markets.
+The Mortgage Monitor report will be available online by Sept.
+6, 2023.